apache/cloudstack-documentation/source/adminguide/networking/additional_networking_features.rst

 =================

 -  This feature applies to KVM hosts.
--  KVM utilised under CloudStack uses the standard Libvirt hook script behaviour outlined in https://libvirt.org/hooks.html.
+-  KVM utilised under CloudStack uses the standard Libvirt hook script behaviour as outlined in the Libvirt documentation page `hooks`_.
 -  During the install of the KVM CloudStack agent, the Libvirt hook script "/etc/libvirt/hooks/qemu", referred to as the qemu script hereafter is installed.
 -  This is a python script that carries out network management tasks every time a VM is started, stopped or migrated, as per the Libvirt hooks specification.
 -  Custom network configuration tasks can be done at the same time as the qemu script is called.
 -  Since the tasks in question are user-specific, they cannot be included in the CloudStack-provided qemu script.

--  The Libvirt documentation page https://libvirt.org/hooks.html#qemu describes the parameters that can be passed to the qemu script, based on what actions KVM and Libvirt are carrying out on each VM: 'prepare', 'start', 'started', 'stopped', 'release', 'migrate', 'restore', 'reconnect' and 'attach'.
+-  The Libvirt documentation page `qemu`_ describes the parameters that can be passed to the qemu script, based on what actions KVM and Libvirt are carrying out on each VM: 'prepare', 'start', 'started', 'stopped', 'release', 'migrate', 'restore', 'reconnect' and 'attach'.

 The KVM Libvirt Hook script allows for:
 =======================================